solyarisoftware/WeBAD/README.md

 ### Continuous-listening recording

-The continuous listening mode is more challenging.
+The continuous listening mode is challenging.
 A speech is usually determined by a sequence of signal chunks (letter/words/sentences) interlaced by pauses (silence).

 prespeech-lag -> signal -> pause -> signal -> pause -> ... -> signal -> postspeech-lag